sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ### Import the device capability model

 The device template must include a device capability model.
-On the **Lva Edge Gateway** page, select the **Import capability model** tile.
+On the **LVA Edge Gateway** page, select the **Import capability model** tile.
 Navigate to the *setup* folder in your local copy of the **lva-gateway** repository and select the *LvaEdgeGatewayDcm.json* file.

 The **Lva Edge Gateway** device template now includes the **LVA Edge Gateway Module** along with three interfaces: **Device information**, **Lva Edge Gateway Settings**, and **Lva Edge Gateway Interface**.